ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-install.md

 ---
 # How do I install the FeatureBase Python client library?

+{: .important}
-The FeatureBase Python client library has some dependencies and may experience package manager issues if installed as root.
+The FeatureBase Python client library has some dependencies and may cause package manager issues if installed as root.

 ## Before you begin